 SIMRIG Control Center is built around Profiles.
 A profile is nothing more than a collection of settings and parameters that apply to a single car, in a single game.

 Each car, in each game, is assigned a unique profile.
 This profile is automatically selected when that game starts and that car hits the tarmac.

 The active profile is displayed on screen.
 See the red rectangle below.
-It is also displayed on the start page in a similar fashion.

 Sometimes you will see the following message: “This profile is no longer active!”

 It will show up when you switch game or car while leaving the profile page open.
 Click the Switch now link to open the active profile instead.
 This will affect which profile you see on screen.
 It will not affect the profile used by SIMRIG Control Center.